learn-co-curriculum/mutability-quiz/README.md

 quiz_method(array, "quizmaster")
 ```

-what is the variable, `array`, now equal to?
+What is the variable `array` now equal to?

 ( )`["hi", "there"]` (X)`["hi", "there", "quizmaster"]`